I seem to have this problem in winter, when my nose gets runny. Maybe yours is a little different, but what I do and seems to work is:

 I think all you can really do is regularly moisturize it as well as you can.
 Unless somebody knows some great secret cure— in which case, I’m curious too!posted over 5 years ago

 I’ve had this problem too!
 I don’t use Carmex on my skin because I’m acne-prone, but instead at night I use jojoba oil all over the area, then top with aloe vera gel.
 Jojoba is really softening and the aloe vera helps seal in moisture.

 Once a week I exfoliate really gently with Peeling Day by The Face Shop (Korean brand carried by Walgreens).
-It’s a physical exfoliator with cellulose fibers that pick up and bind to loose skin instead of scraping like a normal exfoliator; really gentle!posted about 5 years ago
+It’s a physical exfoliator with cellulose fibers that pick up and bind to loose skin instead of scraping like a normal exfoliator; really gentle!posted over 5 years ago